 Visualizing Architecture the Nightnurse Way

-Nightnurse Images is known for high-quality, soft-hued images.
-That both in color and light setting could be compared to paintings of the Romantic area.
+Nightnurse Images was at the beginning known for high-quality, soft-hued images, which both in color and light setting could be compared to paintings of the Romantic area.
 This mood is made purposefully to stimulate some sort of hyper-realism and awaken the spectator’s senses and imagination.

 “The main goal for us is to make a space experienceable or tangible.
 Especially with architecture the way you experience a space is the most important.
 You can take a stab at this with an architectural model.
 However, with physical models you always have kind of a god-like point of view – approaching it from above looking from the outside in – were as with an image or a 3D model you are put into the setting, looking at it from a user- or spectator’s point of view.”